 The largest and longest procession takes place on October 28 and 29.
 It begins in the morning and finishes on the following morning, and follows a simple rectangular circuit in the center of the city, making one detour into a hospital to offer hope to the ill.
 It covers only a few kilometers because the icon is very heavy (framed in lots of silver and gold) and requires about thirty people to carry the platform on which it sits.
 Each team of porters slowly walks a few blocks over a period of an hour, then hands it off to a new team.
-At each change of the guard, the flowers adorning the platform are removed and new ones placed on it.
-People decorate some parts of the route just hours before the procession arrives, making religious symbols in the street with colored sawdust and flower petals.

 A group of veiled women walks in front of the icon carrying incense, and a group of men dressed in purple walks behind the icon.
 There are several stands set up along the route where the procession stops so that the dignitaries of the organizations who finance the event can be recognized and say a few words.
 And of course there are ambulatory vendors everywhere, most of them selling turrón, a very dense, dry cake with purple frosting, adorned with lots of sprinkles.